klmnden/azure-docs.tr-tr/articles/virtual-machines/windows/convert-disk-storage.md

 $vm = Get-AzVM -ResourceGroupName $vmResource.ResourceGroupName -Name $vmResource.Name

-# Change the VM size to a size that supports premium storage
+# Change the VM size to a size that supports Premium storage
-# Skip this step if converting storage from premium to standard
+# Skip this step if converting storage from Premium to Standard
 $vm.HardwareProfile.VmSize = $size
 Update-AzVM -VM $vm -ResourceGroupName $rgName